LouieChen16/NTU_CSX_DataScience/Week_4/README.md

 # NTU_CSX_DataScience

 ## Progress
-The third week progress is: Import data and draw plots.
+The 4th week progress is: Import data or use existing data, do data cleanning, preprocessing and then draw a word cloud.

 ## Course Practice
 * Using R Crawler to download information on PTT